modelscope/FunASR/docs/get_started.md

 # Get Started
-This is an easy example which introduces how to train a paraformer model on AISHELL-1 data from scratch.
-According to this example, you can train other models (conformer, paraformer, etc.) on other datasets (AISHELL-1, AISHELL-2, etc.) similarly.
+Here we take "Training a paraformer model from scratch using the AISHELL-1 dataset" as an example to introduce how to use FunASR.
+According to this example, users can similarly employ other datasets (such as AISHELL-2 dataset, etc.) to train other models (such as conformer, transformer, etc.).

 ## Overall Introduction
-We provide a recipe `egs/aishell/paraformer/run.sh` for training a paraformer model on AISHELL-1 data  .
-This recipe consists of five stages and support training on multiple GPUs and decoding by CPU or GPU.
-Before introduce each stage in detail, we first explain several variables which should be set by users.
+We provide a recipe `egs/aishell/paraformer/run.sh` for training a paraformer model on AISHELL-1 dataset.
+This recipe consists of five stages, supporting training on multiple GPUs and decoding by CPU or GPU.
+Before introducing each stage in detail, we first explain several parameters which should be set by users.
 - `CUDA_VISIBLE_DEVICES`: visible gpu list
 - `gpu_num`: the number of GPUs used for training
 - `gpu_inference`: whether to use GPUs for decoding
-- `njob`: for CPU decoding, indicating the total number of CPU jobs; for GPU decoding, indicating the number of jobs on each GPU.
+- `njob`: for CPU decoding, indicating the total number of CPU jobs; for GPU decoding, indicating the number of jobs on each GPU
-- `feats_dir`: the path to save processed data
-- `exp_dir`: the path to save experimental results
+- `data_aishell`: the raw path of AISHELL-1 dataset
-- `data_aishell`: the path of raw AISHELL-1 data
+- `feats_dir`: the path for saving processed data
-- `tag`: the suffix of experimental result directory
 - `nj`: the number of jobs for data preparation
 - `speed_perturb`: the range of speech perturbed
+- `exp_dir`: the path for saving experimental results
+- `tag`: the suffix of experimental result directory

 ## Stage 0: Data preparation
 This stage processes raw AISHELL-1 data `$data_aishell` and generates the corresponding `wav.scp` and `text` in `$feats_dir/data/xxx` and `xxx` means `train/dev/test`.
 Here we assume you have already downloaded AISHELL-1 data.
 If not, you can download data [here](https://www.openslr.org/33/) and set the path for `$data_aishell`.
 Here we show examples for `wav.scp` and `text`, separately.